Scratch!!!

 The 2009 Agile Project Initiation Survey found that the average time to initiate an agile project took 3.9 weeks.
 Figure 6 depicts the range of initiation periods.
 Differences are the results of the complexity of the domain/problem space, technical complexity of what you're trying to accomplish, availability of stakeholders, ability of stakeholders to come to agreement as to the scope. and ability of the team to form itself and to obtain necessary resources.

 Figure 6.
-How long did it take to initiate an agile project?
+How long did it take to initiate an agile project?4.
+Construction Iterations

 Figure 7.
 Agile software development process during a construction iteration.